Alice0914/agentic_stt/README.md

-# Agentic AI Call Summary System
+# Agentic AI STT Summary System

 This project showcases a **local agentic AI pipeline** that transcribes an audio file, summarizes the content, analyzes sentiment, generates a customer note, and evaluates the output using OpenAI's Whisper and GPT-4o.